zdelv/encrypted-dict/README.md

 filter across keys in the database, writing matches to stdout. `delete` will delete a matching key-value from the database

+The default location for the encrypted database is `~/.encdb`.
+This file will be created if it does not exist.
+Use `-f` to specify a different database.

 ## Encryption

 The database is encrypted with two keys.
 One key is the data encryption key,